1toe/MuVivi/workflow/comoUsar.md

 A collection of reusable AI prompts to streamline your product development workflow.
-These prompts can be copied and pasted into any AI assistant (like Cursor) to automate common tasks in your product development process.
+These prompts can be copied and pasted into any AI assistant  to automate common tasks in your product development process.

 ## Available Prompts